The Real Cost of Full-Time RV Living

 Total Cost of RV Living

-The total cost of RV living can vary widely, depending on the factors above.
+The overall cost of full-time RVing can vary widely, depending on the factors above.
 A couple who lives in a small RV and travels slower will have much lower expenses than a family of four who lives in a large RV and travels frequently.

-I hope this breakdown gives you a better idea of the cost of full-time RV living.
-Please comment below if you have any questions or want to share your experience.
+I hope this breakdown gives you a better idea of the cost of full-time RV living and some of the best ways to save on additional costs.
+Please comment below if you have any questions or want to share your experience RVing on a budget.

 Want to learn more about how to go full-time RVing on a budget?